jhaayush2004/Homepricepredicting-ML-model/README.md

+My apologies for the confusion.
+It seems I made an error in formatting the link.
+Let me correct that:

 Welcome to the Bengaluru House Price Predictor!

 Are you ready to unlock the secrets behind Bengaluru's dynamic real estate market?
 Our state-of-the-art Machine Learning model offers a glimpse into the future, predicting house and flat prices in specific areas of Bengaluru with impressive accuracy.